Music of Georgia (country): Professional music

 The so-called "new Georgian professional musical school" started in the second half of the 19th century.
 It was based on European classical musical language and classical musical forms (opera, symphony, etc.).
 The greatest representatives of this school of Georgian composers (Zakaria Paliashvili, Dimitri Arakishvili, Niko Sulkhanishvili) merged European musical language with the elements of Georgian traditional harmony and polyphony.
 Among the composers of the later period were Andria Balanchivadze (brother of George Balanchine), Aleksandre Machavariani, Shalva Mshvelidze, Otar Taktakishvili.
-The most prominent contemporary Georgian composer is Antwerp-based Giya Kancheli.
+20th century urban pop music also received significant contributions from the likes of Giorgi Tsabadze.
+The most prominent contemporary Georgian composer was the late Antwerp-based Giya Kancheli.

 Georgia-born violinist Lisa Batiashvili enjoys an international reputation.

 Traditional musical instruments

 A wide variety of musical instruments are known from Georgia.
 Among the most popular instruments are: wind instruments such as the soinari, known in Samegrelo as larchemi (Georgian panpipe), stviri (flute), gudastviri (bagpipe), the Georgian accordion, string instruments like the changi (harp), chonguri (four stringed unfretted long neck lute), panduri (three stringed fretted long neck lute), bowed chuniri, known also as chianuri, plus a variety of drums and percussive instruments.